danielkpodo/language-translater/README.md

 pip install translate
 ```

-3. Paste text to into the file at `./translations/navy_ethos`
+3. Paste text into the file at `./translations/navy_ethos`

 ```sh
 you can change the language options in app.py